genesiscommunitysuccess/docs/autommated-docs-updates/README_NEXTSTEPS.md

 ## Implementation Strategy

-### 1. File Editing Service
+### 1. File Editing Service ✅ **COMPLETED**

-We need a new service to handle file modifications:
+The file editing service has been successfully implemented with the following features:

 ```typescript
 interface FileEditingService {